 If you do choose to give antibiotics, you’ll need to also give pre and probiotics to replace the good bacteria.
 You’ll need to continue this support for at least a week after your dog finishes her course.
 Some dogs will need on-going support for life!
 Research shows the gut never truly recovers from antibiotic damage.[Related: 3 Ways To Clean Up Antibiotic Damage In Your Dog]

-So don’t forget you have great natural options to reach for first!
+So don’t forget you have great natural options for UTIs!

-I hope you now feel confident that you can help your dog naturally at home if she develops any UTI symptoms.
-You’re also prepared to discuss her testing results better with her holistic vet.
+Be confident that you can help your dog naturally at home if she develops any UTI symptoms.